tmeechh/tmeechh/README.md

 About Me
 I'm a Junior Front End Developer with a passion for creating dynamic and responsive web applications.
 I have a solid foundation in:

-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-React
+React,
-Redux
+Redux,
-Tailwind CSS
+Tailwind CSS,
-Bootstrap
+Bootstrap,
-Git & GitHub
+Git & GitHub.

 Additionally, I have a basic understanding of:
-TypeScript
+TypeScript,
 Next.js

 What I'm Up To

 🌱 Currently Learning: Improving my skills in TypeScript and Next.js to build more robust applications.

 💞️ Looking to Collaborate On: Real-life projects that can help me grow as a developer and contribute to impactful solutions.

 ⚡ Fun Fact: I love exploring new technologies and frameworks, and I'm always ready to take on new challenges.

 Experience

 I am currently interning at BCT Academy, where I am honing my skills and gaining practical experience in front-end development.

 Projects

 I have created several projects using the skills I have acquired.
 You can check them out in my repository.

 Interests

 I am very interested in:

-Working with a team on diverse projects
+Working with a team on diverse projects,
 Learning new programming languages and technologies

 Get in Touch